microsoft/pai/contrib/pai_vscode/README.md

 # OpenPAI VS Code Client

-OpenPAI VS Code Client is an extension to connect PAI clusters, submit AI jobs, simulate jobs locally, manage files, and so on.
+OpenPAI VS Code Client is an extension to connect OpenPAI clusters, submit AI jobs, simulate jobs locally, manage files, and so on.

 - [OpenPAI VS Code Client](#openpai-vs-code-client)
   - [Connect to an OpenPAI cluster](#connect-to-an-openpai-cluster)